paulvalderama25/postman/README.md

  3. How to Install and Run the Project

-    Make a directory on your computer for the project 'mkdir postman-take-home'
+    Open up a terminal, and make a directory on your computer for the project 'mkdir postman-take-home'

     Clone the repository on github